WillemW-01/isar-dashboard/README.md

 ## Description

 _Spectrum_, the launch vehicle built by Isar Aerospace just performed a successful lift-off from the launch pad and is flying towards Earth orbit.
-This projecrt visualizes the sensor system from _Spectrum_ using a web service such that the ground control crew can ensure the flight operates smoothly.
+This project visualizes the sensor system from _Spectrum_ using a web service such that the ground control crew can ensure the flight operates smoothly.

-## Technology
+## Environment

-\<insert here\>
+- Vite
+- ReactJS
+- RechartJS

+Install the necessary libraries:

+`$ cd app; npm install`

 ## Execution

-The app can be run using the following command:
+The app was only tested in dev mode and can be run using the following command (make sure to be in the `app` directory):

-`$ vite start`
+`$ npm run dev`
+``